Frequently Asked Questions

 How do I request a refill for my child's medication?

 Refills of prescription medications should only be requested during regular hours when charts are available.
 Do not wait until you are out of medication to call.
 When it is time for a refill, call the office at least one week before you need the prescription.
-Federal law only allows a one month supply of these medications to be dispensed and prohibits refills of these medications if they are lost or stolen.
+Federal law generally only allows a one month supply of controlled substance medications to be dispensed and prohibits refills of these medications if they are lost or stolen.

 Will my child always be seen by their primary pediatrician?